pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - If a group progress report is implemented, if a standard user is added to the group, the administrative user would be able to see their progress whilst in the group
   - If a group progress report is implemented, if a standard user is deleted from the group, the administrative user will not see their progress going forward

+## Super-Administrative Users
+- Must Have
+  - When a super-administrative user creates a user, it should always be of the type specified
+  - When a super-administrative user sends an invite to a School, it must be sent out

 # Performance

 ## APIs